Taraldinn/aldinn.com/content/about/index.md

 ### Hi :wave:

-My name is Quazi Mohammad Aldin fardin Aka Aldinn, and I'm currently living in [Chittagong, Bangladesh](https://goo.gl/maps/8uTjwXLdxJSrSfUc6) but have always lived in Yorkshire (_insert yorkshire chant_).
+My name is Quazi Mohammad Aldin fardin Aka Aldinn, and I'm currently living in [Chittagong, Bangladesh](https://goo.gl/maps/nUJroVJuQ6RvbdPm7).

 I'm a self learned Software Developer and enjoy tinkering within the Software Engineering space as often as I can.
 I love cycling, I love music.
 I contribute to open source projects at leisure.
 I would love to pursue challenging opportunities which contribute to a better tomorrow for all of us!